AdobeDocs/audience-manager.zh-Hant/help/using/features/destinations/people-based-destinations-prerequisites.md

 ---
-description: '請閱讀以下內容，以瞭解您在註冊人員型目標之前需要滿足的客戶需求。  '
+description: 'Read below for an overview of customer requirements that you need to meet before signing up for People-Based Destinations.  '
-seo-description: '請閱讀以下內容，以瞭解您在註冊人員型目標之前需要滿足的客戶需求。  '
+seo-description: 'Read below for an overview of customer requirements that you need to meet before signing up for People-Based Destinations.  '
 seo-title: 基於人員的目標先決條件和考慮事項
 solution: Audience Manager
-title: 先決條件和注意事項
+title: Prerequisites and Considerations
 translation-type: tm+mt
-source-git-commit: f500b4a763f1639392253b7e5f209395a978e45e
+source-git-commit: ad9c077f538759e195a83d47e0ef36ccffa25c7e

 ---